Limited Access Locations in Freight Shipping

 If you do not select the limited access service when getting your quote, the shipper or consignee may refuse to service the driver due to security, lack of specific paperwork, or simply due to having too large of a truck.
 If the driver is refused, this will most likely result in missed pickup/delivery fees, and the carrier will add the limited access charge after failing to pick up/deliver.

-In case you cannot find your location listed here, or if you are still unsure whether it is remote or if it will be considered limited access, please contact our client care team at (800) 886 4870, ext 1 or via LiveChat.
+In case you are still unsure whether it is remote or if it will be considered limited access, please contact our client care team at (800) 886 4870, ext 1 or via LiveChat.